 Conditions which may exclude you from Elos IPL treatment include pregnancy, pacemakers, active infection in the treatment area, a history of keloid scarring, suspicious skin lesions in the treatment area, tattoos in the area and use of Accutane in the previous six months.

 It is important that the area to be treated is checked medically for suspicious moles or skin cancer before Elos IPL treatment.
-This can be performed at Palm Clinic.

 Frequently Asked Questions